 For more than two decades, Teach For America has been a pacesetter for education reform in the city of Houston.
-The same entrepreneurial spirit that made Houston the world's energy capital has propelled education reform and we've been a big part of it.
+The same entrepreneurial spirit that made Houston the world's energy capital has propelled efforts in education and we've been a big part of it.
 Thousands of corps members have taught in Houston’s lowest-income schools, reaching nearly 200,000 students collectively and becoming some of the city's most prominent education leaders.
-Together we are building a coalition of teachers, alumni, and community leaders that will continue to transform the educational landscape.
+Together we are building a coalition of teachers and community leaders that will continue to transform the educational landscape.

 Today, corps members are a part of the fabric of this city.
 They find themselves in the company of like-minded educational leaders who share a passion for making things better for all kids.
-The city is currently home to thousands of Teach For America alumni, many of whom are still in the field of education (teaching, serving as principals, administrators, or school/district leaders).
-These school and district leaders—along with a cadre of alumni in other sectors and several non-profit organizations targeting educational inequity—are pushing Houston to live out its commitment to all kids.
+The city is currently home to thousands of Teach For America alumni, many of whom are still in the field of education -teaching, serving as principals, administrators, or school and district leaders.
+These school and district leaders—along with a cadre of alumni in other sectors and several non-profit organizations targeting educational inequity—are pushing Houston to live out its promise to transform outcomes for underserved students.